da4all/da4all.github.io/_cards/many-ways-to-write-a-statistic.md

   license: "CC BY-SA"
   citation: "Pieplow, Nathan.
 ‘The Many Ways to Write a Statistic’ (lesson plan).
 Data Advocacy 4 All, University of Colorado.
 17 July 2024."
 ---
+**Note:**  In this 30- to 45-minute in-class activity, students explore the big rhetorical differences that can result from small changes in phrasing when statistical claims are relayed in words.
+In small groups, students first brainstorm multiple ways to phrase the same statistic.
+Then they evaluate which of the phrases is most vs. least accurate; most accessible to non-experts vs. richest in scientific ethos; and most effective at minimizing vs. emphasizing the problem.

 ### Introduction